Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 1 pounds, 9 ounces - Lake Manawa, Pottawatamie County, April 1991 - Bill Campbell, Council Bluffs, Iowa

-The yellow bass is a fish of natural lakes, reservoirs and the backwaters of large rivers.
+The Yellow Bass is a fish of natural lakes, reservoirs and the backwaters of large rivers.
 It prefers clear to slightly turbid water and a firm bottom substrate of sand, gravel, rock rubble and mud.
-It is uncommon in abundance but widespread in the Mississippi River.
-Presently, it enjoys an abundant status ranking in Hartwick Lake, an impoundment of the Maquoketa River.
-At one time it was one of the most numerous game fish in North Twin and Clear lakes and may exist in other natural lakes.
-Yellow bass are found in Lake Manawa.
-This fish has been historically distributed in the numerous man-made lakes and water-supply impoundments in southern Iowa.
-Their origin in these waters is unknown but probably resulted from fish transported from the Mississippi.
+It is uncommon in abundance, but widespread in the Mississippi River.
+Currently, it is abundant in Hartwick Lake, an impoundment of the Maquoketa River.
+At one time it was one of the most numerous game fish in North Twin and Clear lakes and may be in other natural lakes.
+Yellow Bass are found in Lake Manawa.
+This fish has been historically distributed in the many man-made lakes and water-supply impoundments in southern Iowa.
+Their origin in these waters is unknown, but probably resulted from fish transported from the Mississippi.